right9code/right9notes/Markdown Cheatsheet.md

 OR

-Use MathJax and Latex for Maths
+Use MathJax and Latex for Maths:

 $$
 \begin{vmatrix}a & b\\